Apply varnish properly, maintain it well and it will last far longer.

 Thinning Varnish to Apply It

 Many sources will recommend thinning a first coat of varnish to aid penetration into the timber and enhance it’s performance as a priming coat.
-Thinned varnish is a far worse primer on all woods than Smiths Clear Penetrating Epoxy Sealer (CPES).
+Far better is the use of Smiths Clear Penetrating Epoxy Sealer (CPES), as a fantastic primer, giving additional wood protection from the off.

 Priming woods for varnishing